 1 Eno River State ParkDurhamSee on map

 If you fancy yourself a backcountry explorer, you’ll be intrigued by Eno River State Park in Durham, where backcountry sites are as close as a quarter-mile and no more than 2 miles from your car.
 The relatively short distance is ideal if you have young children in tow.
-The three primitive campsites – two at the Fews Ford Access and one at the Cole Mill Access – let you escape the buzz of generators and blare of boomboxes for a peaceful urban evening.
+The three primitive campsites – two at the Fews Ford Access and one at the Cole Mill Access – let you escape the buzz of generators for a peaceful urban evening.
 It’s an uncommon slice of wilderness in the heart of the Triangle.

 2 Merchants Millpond State Park

 2 Merchants Millpond State ParkGatesvilleSee on map

 For the Lewis & Clark types desiring to paddle deep into wild country, there’s Merchants Millpond State Park in Gatesville.
 On the fringe of the Great Dismal Swamp, where paddling to the three canoe campsites is 4.5 miles or less, passage through the cypress and tupelo-pocked 760-acre former millpond will transport you to another time.
 You can even rent a canoe on site.

 Everyone loves the idea of camping in the mountains.
 Not everyone loves the uncertain reality of mountain weather and the sometimes challenging drives to get there.
 Not a problem when you consider North Carolina has “mountains” near its population centers in the central region of the state.